Robert Joseph Hermann: Priesthood

 In 1979, Hermann was appointed director of the Catholic Charismatic Renewal for the archdiocese, serving in that role until 1982.
 During the same period, he served as associate pastor of St. Pius X Parish in Glasgow Village, Missouri.
 In 1982, Hermann was named supervisor of the Acolyte Internship Program for Kenrick Seminary and as pastor of St. Andrew Parish in Lemay, Missouri.
 Hermann left St. Andrew in 1988 to become pastor of Incarnate Word Parish in Chesterfield, Missouri, serving there until 2002.

 In 1996, Hermann was named as dean of the Northwest Deanery in the archdiocese.
 He became chair of the Agency Review Task Force in 2000.
 He was appointed as vicar general in 2002.

 Auxiliary Bishop of St. Louis

-Hermann was appointed by Pope John Paul II on October 16, 2002, as an auxiliary bishop of the Archdiocese of Saint Louis.
-He was consecrated on December 12, 2002, by Archbishop Justin Rigali.
+Hermann was appointed by Pope John Paul II on October 16, 2002, as an auxiliary bishop of Saint Louis.
+He was consecrated on December 12, 2002, in St. Louis at the Cathedral Basilica of Saint Louis by Archbishop Justin Rigali.

+At the Fall 2008 meeting of the US Conference of Catholic Bishops, Hermann remarked that he was willing to die if it would bring about the end of abortion rights for women.

 The archdiocesan consultors elected Hermann as archdiocesan administrator until April 21, 2009, when Bishop Robert Carlson was named archbishop and led the archdiocese as apostolic administrator in concert with Archbishop-elect Carlson until his installation on June 10, 2009.
 Hermann supervised the parishes in five deaneries: Northeast St. Louis County, Northwest St. Louis County, Festus, St. Charles County and Washington.
 His responsibilities also included Catholic education, stewardship and development, and several other agencies and ministries.

-On December 1, 2010, Pope Benedict XVI accepted Hermann's letter of resignation as auxiliary bishop of the Archdiocese of St. Louis.
+On December 1, 2010, Pope Benedict XVI accepted Hermann's letter of resignation as auxiliary bishop of St. Louis.
+After his retirement, Hermann served as spiritual director of Kenrick-Glennon Seminary.